-Here is the ranking of the 10 richest persons in India in 2023 as per Bloomberg’s Billionaires Index at the start of February:
+Here is the ranking of the 10 richest persons in India in 2023 as per Bloomberg’s Billionaires Index:

 1. Mukesh Ambani